anonymous-ba/rk-bfr/README.md

 - The folder `rkbfr` contains the inference and prediction pipeline implemented, using the [emcee](https://emcee.readthedocs.io/) MCMC sampler and following the style of the [scikit-learn](https://scikit-learn.org/) and [scikit-fda](https://fda.readthedocs.io/) libraries.
 - The folder `reference_methods` contains the implementation of some functional algorithms used for comparison.
 - The folder `utils` contains several utility files for experimentation and visualization.
+- The `experiments` folder contains plain text files with numerical experimental results, as well as `.csv` and `.npz` files that facilitate working with them directly in Python.

 ## Usage